orbeon/orbeon-forms-doc/installation/replication.md

 ## Availability

 This feature is available since Orbeon Forms 2017.2.
-Currently, this feature has only been tested with Apache Tomcat.
+This feature has been tested with the following software:

+- Apache Tomcat 8.0.45
+- HAProxy 1.7.4

 ## Introduction

 The purpose of replication is to provide high-availability of Orbeon Forms with as little disruption as possible to users currently filling out forms.
 This is achieved by replicating state between servers.

-Consider a simple scenario of load-balancing with two servers, with sticky sessions (that is, a user's requests always reach the same server).
+Consider a simple scenario of load-balancing with two servers, with sticky sessions (that is, a given user's requests always reach the same server).
 If one of the servers fails, new users will be assigned to the other server.
 So the system remains operational from that point of view.
 However, users with active sessions will have their current work lost, as the content will still in the failed server-memory.